Does home insurance cover garage doors?

 Regular cleaning and lubrication

-Finally, there’s the top rail and arm bar.
-This is the part that does the actual lifting and usually contains the chain, so lubricate these to make sure they operate smoothly.
+• Lubricate the top rail and arm bar.
+This is where the actual lifting happens and usually contains the chain – make sure they operate smoothly.

 Updating or repairing garage door openers

 Ideally, a garage door should be serviced every one to two years.
-However, some doors may need servicing earlier, so keep an eye out for the following red flags:
+However, some doors may need servicing earlier.
+Keep an eye out for the following red flags:

 • Loud squeaking and squealing sounds.